Niue Luxury Itinerary: 14 Days

 14-Day Luxury Itinerary for Niue

 Two weeks is just the right amount of time to explore all of Niue’s stunning coastal attractions, do the must-dos and, of course, have time to relax.
-This Niue luxury itinerary for 14 days is for the active luxury traveller who wants to explore, see and do it all!
-For a more relaxing holiday, see How to Spend 14 Days on a Luxury Niue Vacation with an alternative way to spend your holiday.
+This Niue luxury itinerary for 14 days is for the active traveller who wants to explore, see and do it all in style!
+For a more relaxing holiday, however, scroll to the bottom of this article which features a two-week luxury itinerary alternative.

 How to Get Around Niue in 14 Days

 Niue is an island to explore independently, due to the limited transport options available.
-To make the most of this 14-day luxury itinerary for Niue, we strongly recommend hiring a car, which we give advice in The Guide to Car Hire in Niue.
-Note that you will need a Niue Driver’s License, available from the Alofi Police Station.
+To make the most of this 14-day luxury itinerary for Niue, we strongly recommend hiring a car, which we give advice in What You Need to Hire a Car in Niue.
+Note that you will need a Niue Driver’s License, available from the Police Station nearby the airport.

-Alternatively, there are airport transfers, bicycle hire and one taxi on the island available, which will limit what you can do but provide another way of getting around Niue.
-Learn more in the 8 Ways to Get to Niue (& Get Around Niue).
+Alternatively, there are airport transfers, bicycle hire and motorcycle hire on the island available, which will limit what you can do but provide another way of exploring.
+Learn more in the 11 Ways to Get to (& Around) Niue.

 Niue Luxury Itinerary: 14 Days(c) Zhuhai - Niue Tourism